 Gas Connectors — The gas connectors supply the gas to your log set or fireplace.
 These connectors include any item that is strictly dedicated to providing a line of gas to your appliance.
 These accessories include flexible and rigid gas lines, brass valves and fittings, CSST pipe, and gas regulators.

-Electric Fireplace Extras
+Electric Fireplace Accessories

 Electric fireplace manufacturers offer accessories to help make your electric hearth more unique.
 The choice is yours.
 But, most accessories for electric units are aesthetic items like glass media, bulbs, replacement covers, and log sets.
-All electric fireplace accessories are located in one place, making the process even more convenient.
+All of the electric fireplace accessories are located in one place, making the process even more convenient.

 Things You'll Need for New Fireplace Builds